 There is ample car parking at the heathrow airport, including short term and long term car parks, plus off airport parking, which is usually cheaper and almost as close to the terminals.
 There is one hotel connected to the airport (the Heathrow Hilton at Terminal 4), plus around 50 airport hotels on or just off the airport complex, most offering an overnight stay plus free airport parking package.

 Once inside any of the terminals you will find all of the facilities you would expect from an international airport.
 There are around 70 airport lounges spread though the 5 terminals, currency exchange bureaus in every terminal and plenty of ATMs.
-There is a good range of eating and shopping facilities, excellent disabled facilities and left luggage facilities.
+There is a good range of eating and Airport Shopping facilities, excellent disabled facilities and left luggage facilities.

 For those meeting someone at Heathrow it can get a bit complicated, as terminals 1, 2 and 3 are close together and there is a maze of roads around them that are always busy.
 Follow the directions to the airport on our ‘directions’ page and watch out of the signs for the short term airport parking at the terminal you want once you reach the airport (as soon as you come out of the tunnel, short term parking is clearly sign posted).
 Once safely in the short term airport parking, head for arrivals and check the flight status on the arrivals boards for when you need to wait by the gate.